cachapa/firedart/README.md

 [![pub package](https://img.shields.io/pub/v/firedart.svg)](https://pub.dartlang.org/packages/firedart)

-An incomplete, dart-native implementation of the Firebase SDK based on Firebase's REST interface.
+An incomplete, dart-native implementation of the Firebase SDK based on Firebase's REST and RPC interfaces.

-This library has a single dependency on [http](https://pub.dev/packages/http) which should make it able to run in any environment capable of executing dart code.
+This library dependends only on [http](https://pub.dev/packages/http), [grpc](https://pub.dev/packages/grpc) and [protobuf](https://pub.dev/packages/protobuf) which should make it able to run in any environment capable of executing dart code.

 Currently the only supported services are `Firebase Auth` and `Firestore`.